stjude-rust-labs/sprocket/docs/overview.md

   contributors from academic, non-profit, and commercial organizations.
 * Build on an **open, domain-tailored standard** to ensure the toolset remains singularly focused on unencumbered innovation within bioinformatics.
+* Retain a **simple and accessible user experience** when complexity isn't warranted.

 Sprocket is written in [Rust](https://www.rust-lang.org/) and enjoys all of the benefits that come with that choice.
 It also takes heavy inspiration from Rust